Antoxyde/cryptopals/README.md

 ## Runing tests :

-To run all tests type :
+To run all tests type:
 `cargo test`

-It includes tests about base64 and aes (at the moment).
+It include tests about base64 and aes (at the moment).

-If you want to only run the tests for challenges, type:
+If you want to run only tests for challenges, type:
 `cargo test ch`

-and for a special challenge , add the number at the end of the line (e.g. for challenge 1 : `cargo test ch1`)
+and for a special challenge , add the number of the challenge at the end of the line (e.g. for challenge 1 : `cargo test ch1`)

 ## Todo :
-* Prefix test function names with the set number (e.g. `set01_ch1()`) to run tests by set
+* Prefix tests function name with the set number (e.g. `set01_ch1()`) to run tests by set

 ## Stage 1: Basics